sadsophieFaceBoi/xplor/README.md

-# vite-ts-1
+# XPlor

-An Electron application with React and TypeScript
+A developers file explorer with Xterm js based integrated git bash terminal.
+File explorer directory responds to changes triggered by the terminal and vice versa.

 ## Recommended IDE Setup